brunoclpinto/BUFY/README.md

 - **Locale & formatting** – `config locale <tag>` adjusts decimal/grouping separators, date formats, and the first weekday; `config negative-style`, `config screen-reader`, and `config high-contrast` tune CLI output for accessibility.
 - **Disclosures** – Budget summaries and forecasts include a disclosure footer listing valuation policy, FX sources, and fallback usage so reports stay auditable.

+### Accessibility & Internationalization

+- **Screen reader mode** (`config screen-reader on`) replaces ambiguous glyphs with explicit words (for example, `-` becomes “minus”) and ensures tables are narratable top-to-bottom.
+Disable again with `config screen-reader off`.
+- **High-contrast mode** (`config high-contrast on`) removes ANSI color and emoji reliance so totals remain legible in monochrome terminals.
+It is safe to enable alongside screen reader mode.
+- **Locale fallbacks** – When an unsupported `language_tag` is provided, the CLI keeps the requested tag but emits a warning while reverting to default separators.
+Adjust the decimal or grouping character manually with `config locale`.
+- **Date formatting** – Locale changes also update the first weekday so weekly/monthly summaries align with regional expectations.
+Use `config locale en-GB` (Monday week start) vs. `en-US` (Sunday).
+- See `docs/localization_and_accessibility.md` for deeper guidance on translation, formatting rules, and output conventions.

 ## Development Conventions

 - Crate edition: Rust 2021.